 Can you ditch your server?

-Do you really need a server to run your business?
+Do you actually need a server to run your business?

 In the era of “the cloud” you might be wondering – “Can I ditch my server”?